 Where to Stay in Los Angeles

-For a luxury hotel, you can’t beat the Hotel Bel Air, which is an icon in the city and boasts amenities like an on-site restaurant, pools, etc.
+For a luxury hotel, pick Hotel Bel-Air.
+It is an icon in the city and boasts amenities like an on-site restaurant, pools, etc.

 A more mid-range option is Level DTLA, which is still a nice hotel and has a great location for getting to some popular attractions.

-A budget hotel that has clean rooms, a good location, and even a restaurant is the New Seoul Hotel.
+A budget hotel with clean rooms, a good location, and even a restaurant is the New Seoul Hotel.

-It is only about 2-3 hours from LA to San Diego – you can take a bus, train, or drive there (or fly but I not really recommend it due to the proximity to LA).
-It’s a very pretty trip as you spend some time traveling along the coast.
+It is only about 2-3 hours from LA to San Diego.
+You can take a bus, train, or drive there (or fly, but I do not really recommend it due to the proximity to LA).
+It’s a beautiful trip as you spend some time traveling along the coast.

-San Diego is a beautiful city and I liked the vibe but compared to LA and San Francisco I found less attractions I wanted to see and visit.
+San Diego is a beautiful city, and I liked the vibe there but compared to LA and San Francisco, I found fewer attractions I wanted to see and visit.
 So, while you could stay longer than 1 day, I think, with only one week in California, 1 day in San Diego is probably enough.